emora-chat/emora_stdm/docs/NoviceTutorial.md

-# Emora STDM for Novices (or people short on time)
+# Introduction to Emora STDM

-This document is meant to be a quick and dirty overview of Emora STDM's most basic features.
+This document is meant to be an introduction to making a simple chatbot with Emora STDM.
+Other tutorials cover advanced features that handle more complex interactions.

-It should be especially helpful to people with little programming/dialogue development experience, or those who want to do some rapid prototyping of a dialogue agent.
+This guide should be especially helpful to people with little programming/dialogue development experience, or those who want to do some rapid prototyping of a dialogue agent.

 <details>